docker/docs/content/guides/kafka.md

 subjects: [distributed-systems]
 languages: [js]
 levels: [intermediate]
+aliases:
+  - /guides/use-case/kafka/
 params:
   time: 20 minutes
 ---

 With the rise of microservices, event-driven architectures have become increasingly popular.
 [Apache Kafka](https://kafka.apache.org/), a distributed event streaming platform, is often at the heart of these architectures.
 Unfortunately, setting up and deploying your own Kafka instance for development is often tricky.
 Fortunately, Docker and containers make this much easier.

 In this guide, you will learn how to: